 Here is my thinking about my trip and about what is happening in new retail in department stores and shopping malls.

 But first…for insights into the digital strategies of the best tech companies

-Take-Away #1: Chongqing is awesome.
+Take-Away #1: Chongqing is Awesome

 Anyways, I’m always happy to go to Chongqing.
 I thought it was an interesting choice for JD’s first e-space project.

-Ella Kidron (JD media relations) and I headed to the north of Chongqing where the new E-Space is located.
+Ella Kidron (JD media relations) and I went out to the north of Chongqing where the new E-Space is located.
 It’s a 50,000 sqm retail space and is located away from the crowded downtown areas.
 That’s interesting.
 It means the E-Space is more of a customer destination, a place customers have to be drawn to.
 That is a different strategy than going after a high traffic and high visibility location – like being in a downtown shopping center or walking street.

 I initially thought the E-Space was going to be a third location in urban life.
 Somewhere you just go to as part of life in the city – as opposed to somewhere you travel to specifically for purchases.
 I got this wrong.
 It’s a destination site.

 Version 1.0 of the department store was mostly about home appliances, consumer electronics and computers.
 There were some smaller spaces for make-up, coffee, drones, wine and others things – but it was mostly about three major categories.
 Whether that is the long-term plan or was just their first step is not clear to me.
 JD has historically been strongest in these three categories.

 Take-Away #3: JD Is More Ambitious Than Alibaba in New Retail Department Stores